 - The principal work on the project will be carried out by the student over the summer between the first and second years, under the guidance of her/his IRP director.

 - The paper should demonstrate critical competence in textual analysis, in developing and sustaining an argument, and in appropriate use of evidence and citation of sources.
 For further guidelines, please consult and follow the instructions contained in the RLL Department’s publication, “The Graduate Research Paper: An Essential Guide.”
 The IRP will be also judged by the "Learning Outcomes" established by the department for Masters of Arts students.

 - The IRP should be between 20-25 pages in length, including bibliography.

 - Candidate will make a brief but formal presentation (in the target language) of the finished IRP before the faculty of his/her section, followed by a short discussion with the faculty.
-The dates of these presentation are to be determined by each section.
+The dates of these presentations are to be determined by each section.

 - The IRP will be graded on a Pass/Fail basis.

 - There will be a department-wide reception / celebration for all IRP writers in the spring semester, once all three sections have completed their formal presentations.
 On that occasion, students will deliver brief remarks about the process of developing, researching, and writing their IRPs.